tewha/tewha.net/_posts/2013/2013-10-17-change-back-button-title.md

 1. Select the navigation item in the storyboard editor and give **Back Button** a value.
 This value will cause the `backBarButtonItem` to be automatically created with the view controller is instantiated.
 2. Create the `backBarButtonItem` at runtime in your `viewDidLoad` or `awakeFromNib` ([suggested by @calebd](https://twitter.com/calebd/status/391068542076207105)).
 I don't recommend doing this in code; you're already using a storyboard or nib, so it's much simpler to just put a **Back Button** value into your view controller.

 Once it's created — whether in code or by storyboard — its title can be changed.
+You can change `backBarButtonItem`'s title at any time when the parent is displayed, as often as you like: it'll only be shown when you push something else on top of it.